 6 Pressing Questions About Cicadas

 In 17 states, cicadas are making their presence well-known by creating a bunch of noise and flooding yards with their exoskeletons and dead brethren.
-Illinois and Missouri are two of the impacted states during this emergence, so if you’re seeing an army of cicadas in your backyard, you are not alone.
+Illinois and Missouri are two of the impacted states during this emergence, so if you’re seeing a bug army in your backyard, you are not alone.
 This begs the question: how much longer do we have to put up with these screaming insects?
 Let’s explore the answer to this before we dive into the answers to 5 other cicada-themed questions.

 How Long Will Cicadas Be Here?